fossabot/rails_openidconnect_starter_app/README.md

 # Ruby on Rails OpenID Connect with Ultra Auth Sample

 - This is a sample Rails 5.1 app that uses OpenID Connect with the Ultra Auth identity server.
-- This app also serves as a basic blueprint for intergation with your apps for development.
+- This app also serves as a basic blueprint for interaction with your apps for development.

 ## Create a Ultra Auth Application